neurogeek03/Slide-tags_preprocessing/README.md

 ## Structure

 - `CellRangerAutomation.py`: Script to run CellRanger, offered by 10x Genomics.
 Submits an sbatch script to a SLURM HPC.
-- `CellBenderAutomation.py`: Script to run CellBender , offered by 10x Genomics.
+- `CellBenderAutomation.py`: Script to run CellBender.
 Submits an sbatch script to a SLURM HPC.
 - `CurioTrekkerAutomate.py`: Script to run the CurioTrekker pipeline offered by Curio BioScience.
 Submits an sbatch script to a SLURM HPC.

 ## Running the Analysis